Dev-Blade/scum-loot-tool/README.md

 but it works ;) just analyze the code, see src/lootProcessors/nodes.ts

-info: it's for having one template outpost (A0) and then copies it to all other traders C2 will be modified (mulipliers are hardcoded, see economy.ts, selling \* 1.5 and purchasing \* 0.75, for PVP outpost with better conditions)
+info: it's for having one template outpost (A0) and then copies it to all other traders C2 will be modified (mulipliers are hardcoded, see economy.ts, selling \* 1.5 and purchasing \* 0.75, for PVP outpost with better conditions).